Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 Disney has been quietly experimenting with AI for years.
 They’ve used machine learning for everything from crowd management at theme parks to predicting which movies will perform well.
 But this Disney Sora partnership is their first major public bet on generative AI for content creation.

 The timing makes sense.
 AI video tools have reached a tipping point where they’re actually useful, not just impressive demos.
-Sora, in particular, has shown it can create coherent, multi-second clips that look genuinely cinematic.
-Disney probably looked at that and thought: “If people are going to make videos with AI anyway, we’d rather they do it with our characters in a controlled environment.”
+Sora, in particular, has shown it can create coherent, multi-second clips that look cinematic.
+Disney probably looked at that and thought, “If people are going to make videos with AI anyway, we’d rather they do it with our characters in a controlled environment.”

 What the Disney Sora Partnership Means for You